twinssbc/Ionic2-Calendar/README.md

         };
 ```
 * dir
 If set to "rtl", the calendar supports RTL language.
-This feature is only supported in Ionic 2.3.0 version onwards.
+This feature is only supported in Ionic 2.3.0 version onwards, not supported since Ionic 4.0.0.
 Default value: ""

 * scrollToHour